true-og/glitchtip-backend/CONTRIBUTING.md

 ### Legacy Sentry SDK Client support

-The GlitchTip core team at this time is not interested in legacy sdk client support.
+The GlitchTip core team, at this time, is not interested in legacy sdk client support.
 Merge requests are accepted and welcome.
 Open legacy client feature requests along with the intention to implement or interest in funding development.

+## Submitting bugs/feature requests around supporting sentry sdk events

+Does GlitchTip not handle an event the way you expect?
+Here's how to contribute.

+1. Create a demonstration, by creating/forking an [error factory project](https://gitlab.com/glitchtip/error-factories/).
+Remember that the reviewer is not likely to be very familiar with your code language/framework.
+2. Open an issue in this repo.
+If you aren't able to create a clear issue with repeatable steps, then use Gitter instead to ask for help.
+3. Write a unit test that fails without a code change.
+[Examples](https://gitlab.com/glitchtip/glitchtip-backend/-/tree/master/apps/event_ingest/tests).
+4. Ideally, submit a merge request with a fix.

+Clear examples, with use case explanations and a failing test, are much more likely to be accepted and fixed.
+Help requests, where the problem isn't understood, will not be.
+If you don't have time to write a clear demonstration of the problem and propose fixes, we do offer [paid support](https://glitchtip.com/pricing).

 ## Security reports